ada-lovecraft/dirt-nap/README.md

 ## DB Seeding
 The database is automatically seeded when you `$ npx prisma migrate deploy`.
 The seed scripts are located at `prisma/seed.js`

+## The Naming of Things
+Why did I call this project `dirt-nap`?
+It's a `REST` api  dealing with construction site materials, a lot of which are created from the `earth` itself.